Hemit99123/leet-code-solutions/README.md

 # LeetCode Solutions

-This repo simply contains all my leetcoding from the beginning in the end of Grade 9!
+This repo simply contains all my leetcoding.

-The files are named based off the www.leetcode.com numberings!
+The files are named based off the numbering of the question (if you wanna cross ref)!